tearust/t-rust/docs/_gitbook-dev-docs/020_tutorial/020_hello_world/022_dev-runner_ the_local_development-environment/README.md

 ### Start the front end

-Make sure you're in the `sample-front-end` folder.
+Make sure you're in the `sample-front-end` folder of the `tutorial-v1` repo and run `npm start`.

-Run `npm start` as you did in the previous step.

 Open a browser and vlisit \[[http://127.0.0.1:3200](http://127.0.0.1:3200/)\].

 You should see a page with the text "Welcome to Sample Actor testing page" and a single button, "click here to send request".
+Clicking it should result in a "Hello world!" popup.

 Please make sure your dev-runner is up and running.
 If not, follow the instructions in the previous steps.
 If the backend is running correctly, you can click the button to send a request to the sample-actor.
 You should see the response in a browser alert: